Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-48-extension-kit.md

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4487.jpg){.aligncenter .size-medium}

-Pass the included smaller Allen key through this hole of the removed bolt to lock the coupler against the motor standoffs from rotating.
+Pass an Allen key through this hole of the removed bolt to lock the coupler against the motor standoffs from rotating.
 Alternatively, a small screwdriver, bolt, or rod can be passed through instead.
-Locking the lead screw from rotating will allow for easier installation of the ACME locking hex nut at the opposite side.
+Locking the lead screw from rotating will allow for easier installation of the T12 clamping nut at the opposite side.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4492.jpg){.aligncenter .size-medium}